 - Utilize the resources and services on campus to assist them in achieving their academic, personal, and career goals.

-- Be able to accurately read and effectively utilize a degree audit in their educational planning.
+- Be able to accurately read and effectively utilize a degree evaluation in their educational planning.

-- Graduate in a timely manner based on their educational plan.
+- Create a path to graduate in a timely manner based on their educational plan.